joefallon/KissMVC/README.md

-KissMVP
+KissMVC
 =======

 By [Joe Fallon](http://blog.joefallon.net/)

-KissMVP is a Keep-It-Simple-Straightforward, and fast barebones MVP framework.
+KissMVC is a Keep-It-Simple-Straightforward, and fast barebones MVP framework.

 It includes the following features: